simonmichael/hledger_site/src/check-your-setup.md

 ![hledger setup in powershell](images/hledger-setup-1-powershell.png)

 You don't need to worry overmuch about what it says, but anything in red might need attention.
-(We'll make this less color-dependent in future.
-On Windows, ignore the pager and shell completions warnings for now.)
+(We'll make this less color-dependent in future.)

 <!--
 ```